 Are you using headache medication more than three days a week, and taking more without much relief?
 Doctors recommend against medication for mild headaches.
 Try comfort measures instead.
 Use medication only if you must for moderate or severe headaches.
 Your headache diary can help you and your doctor decide if MIH is a problem for you.

 This type of headache is very complex.
 It involves many brain chemicals, inflammation and irritation of blood vessels in the covering of the brain, and the brain itself.
 About 18 per cent of women and six per cent of men are affected by migraine headaches.
 A family history is very common.
-The first two illustrations on page 11 illustrate the kind of symptoms migraine sufferers can experience.
+The first illustration shows the kind of symptoms migraine sufferers can experience.

 See your doctor if you have:

 Many triggers can bring on migraine headaches.
 Some people are more likely to experience them at work.
 Migraines may cost corporate Canada more than $500 million each year, thanks to shared drug costs, lost productivity and missed days.
 Take time to identify possible headache triggers in your office, such as bright lights, computer screens, or glare from venetian blinds.
 Even chairs that do not promote good posture may be a trigger.